schizanga/thenet/content/about.md

 ### What?

 Because I love a cozy corner and I love the world wide web.
 My intent isn't to disappear, in fact quite the opposite.
+"Build your own table" or whatever they say at the Roc Nation brunch.

 ### Why?